Sustainability of Digital Formats: Planning for Library of Congress Collections |

 |

 PDF/E-1 is a constrained form of Adobe PDF intended to be suitable for exchange of 2D and 3D documentation in building and manufacturing workflows.
 The PDF/E-1 standard is maintained by a working group with representatives from government and industry, and active support from Adobe Systems Incorporated.
 The working group is WG 7 of Technical Committee ISO/TC 171, Document management applications, Subcommittee SC 2, Application issues [ISO TC171/SC2/WG5].
+Functionally, PDF/E is replaced by PDF/A-4e which add support for RichMedia and 3D Annotations as well as embedded files to PDF/A-4.
 Among the objectives for PDF/E-1 were:

 Constraints in PDF/E documents include: